Practical solutions to the relative pose of three calibrated cameras: Experiments

 \section{Experiments}

-We evaluated the proposed solvers on synthetic and real data to test their robustness to noise and outliers, and assess their performance inside a state-of-the-art RANSAC-framework~\cite{barath2017graph}.
-We compare our novel solvers with the following state-of-the-art algorithms: \begin{itemize} [leftmargin=0.3cm] \item \texttt{consecutive 5pt/6pt}: RANSAC-based robust relative pose estimation is applied independently for two pairs of views (1-2 and 1-3), without considering triplets. \item \texttt{joint 5pt/6pt}: inside a single RANSAC, from a sample of 5/6 points in 3 views, essential matrices (and the focal length) are estimated independently for two pairs of views (1-2 and 1-3) from the view triplet.
-The two matrices are jointly validated inside RANSAC. \item \sft/\sst: The baseline minimal solvers for the $(5_3,5_3,3_3)$ and the $(6_3,6_3,3_3)$ configurations for calibrated/cameras with unknown focal length. \item \sfhc: The homotopy continuation solver~\cite{Hruby_cvpr2022}. \end{itemize}
+We extensively evaluated the proposed solvers on a large variety of synthetic and real data to test their robustness to noise, outliers, and scene properties, and to assess their performance inside state-of-the-art RANSAC-frameworks~\cite{barath2017graph, PoseLib}.
+We compare our novel solvers with the homotopy continuation \sfhc solver ~\cite{Hruby_cvpr2022} and the \sft baseline minimal solver for the (5,5,3) configuration.

-\PAR{$\delta$-shift.} We tested different shifts for our~$\delta$-based solvers.
-We selected $\delta = 0.15*\texttt{(longest triangle dim.)}$ for M-based solvers and $\delta = 0.1*\texttt{(longest triangle dim.)}$ for L-based solvers.
-For more details see supp. material. \PAR{Mean-point strategy.} The first experiment aims to support our strategy of selecting a virtual point correspondence as the mean points of three corresponding points in two images.
-We validate this strategy on synthetic and real data.